 If you have any questions about this Privacy Notice or any of our privacy practices, the personal data we hold on you, or you would like to exercise one of your legal rights in relation to your personal data, please do not hesitate to contact us on firstname.lastname@example.org.

 If you have a complaint about how we use your personal information, we will do our best to fix the problem.
 If you are still not happy, you can refer your complaint to a data protection supervisory authority in the EU, country you live or work, or where you think a breach has happened.
 The UK's supervisory authority is the Information Commissioner's Office (ICO).
 For more details, you can visit their website at ico.org.uk.

-For the purposes of the data protection laws, the data controller is Monument Bank Limited, company number 10921940, and we have our registered office at 2nd Floor, 15 Upper Grosvenor Street, London, W1K 7PJ.
+For the purposes of the data protection laws, the data controller is Monument Bank Limited, company number 10921940, and we have our registered office at 33 Cavendish Square, London, W1G 0PW.